andybraren/rh-ai-prototype/README.md

 With that in place, you can use the values in your code like `console.log(process.env.ENV_1);`

 ## Prototype Appearance Configuration
 The prototype supports configurable appearance settings to prepare it for different contexts (e.g., user research, demos).
-Create a `.env` file in the root directory with the following options:
+Create a `.env` file in the root directory (you can copy `.env.example` as a starting point) with the following options:

 ```sh
 # Use generic "AI Platform" text instead of branded logo